 The Caneille Regional Development Fund became an independent, recognized 501(c)(3) non-profit organization in 2009.
 Since its inception, 100% of funds raised are put directly to work to help meet our mission of creating opportunity through education in rural Haiti.

 In 2010, our work was recognized with a Giraffe Hero Commendation, given to people who stick their necks out for the common good.

 L’ecole de la Grace de Caneille (The School of Grace of Caneille)

-Working in collaboration on-the-ground partners who live and work in Caneille, CRDF was able to found L’ecole la Grace de Caneille in September 2006 – just 6 months after CRDF was created.
+Working in collaboration with on-the-ground partners who live and work in Caneille, CRDF was able to found L’ecole de la Grace de Caneille in September 2006 – just 6 months after CRDF was created.
 This primary school welcomed over 120 students in Grades 1-3 to receive tuition-free education; many for the first time in their lives.

-L’ecole de la Grace continued to grow, with the addition of an additional grade-level each year.
+L’ecole de la Grace continued to grow, with the addition of an additional grade level each year.
 In 2009, we graduated our first group of sixth-graders and sent them to take the national primary-school exam.
 Thanks to our dedicated teaching staff and commitment to excellence, 100% of our students passed this crucial exam.
 Each year, we continue to graduate students to this exam and maintain a reputation in the broader region for excellence in education.